rmsalinas/automatic-ar/README.md

 * PCL 1.7.2 (Optional, for point cloud I/O and visualization)

-*The project might work with older dependencies however we have not tested that.
+*The project might work with older dependencies however we have not tested.

 ## Sample data
 You can download sample data sets from [here](https://mega.nz/#F!riAgQY7J!7VbP7yOmsRKvFbkLtdUE1A).